IBM/tensorflow-kubernetes-art-classification/README.md

 docker build -t my_image_name:v1 -f Dockerfile .
 ```

 Note that we include a small sample copy of the dataset in this image.
 The reason is twofold.
 First, shared
 filesystem is not available for the free Bluemix account.
-In normal practice, the dataset is too large to copy into the image and
+In normal practice, the dataset is too large to copy
-you would keep the dataset in a shared filesystem such as SoftLayer NFS.
-When a pod is started, the shared filesystem
+into the image and you would keep the dataset in a shared filesystem such as SoftLayer NFS.
+When a pod is started,
-would be mounted so that the dataset is available to all the pods.
+the shared filesystem would be mounted so that the dataset is available to all the pods.
+Second, the computation
-Second, the computation resource provided with the free Bluemix account is not sufficient to run the training
+resource provided with the free Bluemix account is not sufficient to run the training within a reasonable amount of
-within a reasonable amount of time.
-In practice, you would use a larger dataset and allocate sufficient resources
+time.
+In practice, you would use a larger dataset and allocate sufficient resources such as multiple CPU cores and
-such as multiple CPU cores and GPU.
-Depending on the amount of computation resources, the training can run for days
-or over a week.
+GPU.
+Depending on the amount of computation resources, the training can run for days or over a week.

 Next follow these [instructions](https://console.bluemix.net/docs/containers/cs_cluster.html#bx_registry_other) to
   1. create a namespace in Bluemix Container Registry and upload the image to this namespace
 	2. create a non-expiring registry token
 	3. create a Kubernetes secret to store the Bluemix token information

+### 6. Deploy training

-Update train-model.yaml file with your images name and secret name
+Update train-model.yaml file with your image name and secret name

 ```
 apiVersion: v1